go-faast/faast-web/README.md

 ### Building

-For development and to build the application, you will need to install all of the modules:
+To build the application, you will need to install all of the modules:

 ```bash
 npm install